-Should a member of staff encounter a serious disciplinary issue within a lesson, there are two possible courses of action.
+Should a member of staff encounter a serious incident within a lesson, there are two possible courses of action.

-- Relocation to another senior member of staff.
-This would normally be the Head of Learning Area (HOLA) or Head of department.
-Staff should be made aware and confirm they are able to receive the pupil. - The student should be sent, with their planner signed, and, where possible, accompanied by a Teaching Assistant or another staff member, to the senior member of staff. - The teacher must follow this up by logging the incident in the Progress Teaching Behaviour Log and consulting as soon after as possible with the HOLA. - The Head of Year should always be made aware if it has been necessary to remove a pupil from a lesson. - 2.
-Should the student refuse to leave the room or if the incident is so serious that relocation is neither appropriate nor adequate, then the alternative course should be followed: - A senior member of staff should be called upon by the teacher via email or another student in the class; - The student will be removed from the lesson by the senior member of staff and - The teacher concerned must follow up by recording the incident in the Progress Teaching Behaviour Log and consulting, as soon after as possible, with the HOLA or Head of Year.
+- 1. Relocation to another senior member of staff.
+This would normally be the Head of Learning Area (HOLA) or Head of Year (HOY) and, where possible, by prior arrangement: - The student should be sent, with her/his planner signed, and, where possible, accompanied by a Teaching Assistant or another staff member, to the senior member of staff.
+This should only be done if the whereabouts of the other member of staff is known: - o The Head of Year must always be made aware if it has been necessary to remove a student from a lesson - The teacher sending the student must follow this up by logging the incident in the Progress Teaching Incident Log and consulting as soon after as possible with the HOLA or HOY; - 2.
+Should the student refuse to leave the room or if the incident is so serious that relocation is neither appropriate nor adequate, then the alternative course should be followed: - o A member of the Senior Leadership Team (SLT) should be summoned by the teacher who can either send an email to the SLT or send another student (with their Planner signed) to Reception who will contact the SLT - o The student will be removed from the lesson by the member of SLT - The teacher concerned must follow up by recording the incident in the Progress Teaching Incident Log and consulting as soon after as possible with the HOLA or HOY.

-8.5 Investigating Unsatisfactory Behaviour
+8.5 Investigating unsatisfactory behaviour

-In line with the Mission and Vision Statement, it is essential that the Academy is always kept calm and safe.
+It is essential that the Academy is always kept calm and safe.
 For this reason, students may be withdrawn from lessons while incidents of concern are investigated by staff.
 Our culture of communication and disclosure means students may also be spoken to by staff, and/or asked to write statements, about things they have seen or heard.
 This applies to all students regardless of whether they have been involved in the unsatisfactory behaviour themselves.
+Though the Academy endeavours to resolve incidents in a timely manner, teaching and learning and the smooth running of the Academy is prioritised.